ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_russell18jgr.rst

 Overview
 --------

+The Southern Ocean is central to the global climate and the global carbon cycle, and to the climate’s response to increasing levels of atmospheric greenhouse gases.
+Global coupled climate models and earth system models, however, vary widely in their simulations of the Southern Ocean and its role in, and response to, the ongoing anthropogenic trend.
+Observationally-based metrics are critical for discerning processes and mechanisms, and for validating and comparing climate and earth system models.
+New observations and understanding have allowed for progress in the creation of observationally-based data/model metrics for the Southern Ocean.

+The metrics presented in this recipe provide a means to assess multiple simulations relative to the best available observations and observational products.
+Climate models that perform better according to these metrics also better simulate the uptake of heat and carbon by the Southern Ocean.
+Russell et al. 2018 assessed only a few of the available CMIP5 simulations, but most of the available CMIP5 and CMIP6 climate models can be analyzed with these recipes.

 The goal is to create a recipe for recreation of metrics in Russell, J.L., et al., 2018, J. Geophys.
 Res. – Oceans, 123, 3120-3143, doi: 10.1002/2017JC013461.